Dog Bites and Children: Myths, Triggers, and Prevention

 Goodnow McKay’s Dog Bite Attorneys Can Help

-Goodnow McKay understands how sensitive a dog bite can be, especially when the injury was caused by someone else’s animal.
+Goodnow McKay, Arizona dog bite attorneys, understand how sensitive a dog bite can be, especially when the injury was caused by someone else’s animal.
 No matter what level of connection you have with the dog owner, it is important for you to receive the compensation you deserve.

 You may have medical expenses and time off work to deal with.
 We can obtain the compensation you deserve, allowing you to regain control of your life as quickly as possible.
 Contact our firm to learn more about the legal process or to schedule an initial consultation.